HTTP Request Payload

-Payload incoming in the request can be accessed using two approaches.
+Payload incoming in the request can be accessed in three ways.
 One is by direct reading of an input stream using request:body as an input file URL of a reader component.
 If the request contains HTTP multipart message (e.g. multiple attachments), you can access individual payloads using request:part:[part_name] in the reader file URL.

 Payload can also be accessed using the CTL function getRequestBody.
-The function however returns whole payload as string, so it is not recommended to use it for large payloads that may not fit in a memory.
+The function however returns whole payload as string, so it is not recommended to use it for large payloads that may not fit into the memory.